- FTVM Major

 She also made this short video as a souvenir, which was also featured on the LSA website.

 Chelsea Golub studied abroad in London, UK, during the second semester of her junior year on IES Study London Program.
 She had the most amazing time immersing herself into the British culture and lifestyle.
-There, she took a combination of Screen Arts & Cultures classes as well as International Studies and British Classes.
+There, she took a combination of the Department of Film, Television, and Media classes as well as International Studies and British Classes.
 She lived in the trendy Spitalfields area of London and took classes in Holborn in the center of London.
 She made life-long friends and connections she will never forget.
 Not only was she able to travel around the UK, but also visited 10 other countries.

 Overall, it was a truly amazing and rewarding experience!

-Credit in the SAC major is more likely to be granted as SAC elective credit rather than core courses.
-A student is allowed a TOTAL of 9 transfer credits in the SAC major.
+Credit in the FTVM major is more likely to be granted as FTVM elective credit rather than core courses.
+A student is allowed to transfer a TOTAL of 3 courses into the FTVM major.

 Transferring Credit into LSA

 If you wish to transfer credit from courses taken at another institution, transfer advisors in LS&A first make determination if credit will transfer into the College, and how many credits will be received.
 You must meet with an advisor in LS&A for this determination.

 The determination of transfer credit is based on assessment that the course work was equal to courses in the Department of Film, Television, and Media in both nature and amount of material covered and comparative rigor of the experience.
 In order to receive transfer credit, students must have comparable experience that prepares them to move to the more advanced courses in FTVM sequences.